sourcegraph/sourcegraph-public-snapshot/doc/admin/updates/kubernetes.md

 <!-- GENERATE UPGRADE GUIDE ON RELEASE (release tooling uses this to add entries) -->

+## Unreleases

+- `cadvisor` now defaults to run in `privileged` mode.
+This allows `cadvisor` to collect out of memory events happening to containers which can be used to discover underprovisoned resources.
+This is disabled by default in `non-privileged` overlay. [#4126](https://github.com/sourcegraph/deploy-sourcegraph/pull/4126)

 ## 3.38 -> 3.39

 The`codeinsights-db` container no longer uses TimescaleDB and is now based on the standard Postgres image [sourcegraph/deploy-sourcegraph#4103](https://github.com/sourcegraph/deploy-sourcegraph/pull/4103).
 Metrics scraping is also enabled.